marcelmaatkamp/docker-rabbitmq-amqps-mqtts-dnsmapper/README.md

 # Introduction

 RabbitMQ with AMQPS and MQTTS with automatic renewal of certificates from LetsEncrypt in Docker.
-This repository uses a dns-mapper to facilitate automatic wildcard dns hostname creation for each docker-container specified in the docker-compose.
+This repository can use a dns-mapper to facilitate automatic wildcard dns hostname creation like xip.io or nip.io for each docker-container specified in the docker-compose.

 # Start